rdkcentral/Lightning/docs/Shaders/Light3D.md

 You can set the ambient value of the lighting effect with a `float`.
 Default is 0.5.

 ### rx
 You can the rotate the texture over the X-axis with a `float`.
+Expected input is the degrees in radians.

 ### ry
 You can the rotate the texture over the Y-axis with a `float`.
+Expected input is the degrees in radians.

 ### z
-You can position the texture on the X-axis with a `float`.
+You can position the texture on the Z-axis with a `float`.
+Expected input is the degrees in radians.

 ### pivotX
 Sets from where to rotate the X-axis with a `float`.
 This value is generally inherited by the parent element but can be overwritten with this setter.